eelispeltola/ubuntu-configuration/README.md

 # Fuzzy find with a UI.
 For example "fzf ."
 sudo apt install fzf
 # git-extras adds more git commands.
 See "git extras"
-brew install git-extras
-# or 'sudo apt install git-extras' for an older version wihout homebrew
+brew install git-extras  # or 'sudo apt install git-extras' for an older version wihout homebrew
+# btop gives a nice UI for monitoring system usage (like top)
+brew install btop
 ```

 ## Conda (if needed)